Mozgo-kontrol/Coronamessager/README.md

 # Hoodie (Coronamessager)
 Hi!
 This is our university project.
-We developed it using Java for the frontend and Firebase for data storage.
+We developed an Android application using Java and Firebase, utilizing Material UI and XML for the UI design, with the successful implementation of a fully functional prototype and the integration of a cloud-based database.
 <br>

 ## Features